 This page was originally written when the intention was to locate the Institute in Ecuador.
 While the climatic zones and plant data differ for other regions of the world, the text is being left as originally posted since it provides insight into the reasons for preserving herbal traditions as well as why we also need to study the herbs in the context of the modern world.
 That said, the Institute is no longer focused on Ecuador.

 According to databases on plant species, about 40% of the plant species known to the world grow somewhere in one of the four major climatic zones of Ecuador.
 Of these, only a very few have recognized value.
-For example, a study of all major essential oils used therapeutically, only one is listed as Ecuadorian, palo santo.
-If we look at agricultural exports, we find coffee, cacao, golden berries, and perhaps a few more exports, almost no medicinal herbs though Ecuador is clearly a treasure chest.
+For example, a study of all major essential oils used therapeutically, only one is listed as sourced from Ecuador, palo santo.
+If we look at agricultural exports, we find coffee, cacao, golden berries, and perhaps a few more exports, almost no medicinal herbs enjoy a viable market even though Ecuador is clearly a treasure chest for such plants.

 Looked at from another perspective, there is also a vast medicine chest about which very little is known outside of various ethnic traditions, many of which have been well-preserved in Ecuador.
 However, as with every area that has been influenced by modernity, some traditions are at risk of fading and along with their demise, there is a potential loss of valuable knowledge of herbal medicines.

 There is a good and a bad side to this situation.
 Bio-piracy is not as rampant as in some places in the world, and yet research into how each of the cultures in Ecuador use herbs is sparse.
 To operate a proper clinic where treatment depends In large part on herbal medicine, there must be sources for the herbs as well as proper knowledge of the uses of each herb.